The New York Times

 Present Perfect – Have You Ever?

-Designed for an English language development class, this worksheet is more like a treasure hunt.
+Designed for an English language development class, this activity is more like a treasure hunt.
 Learners walk around the room looking for others who have done a certain thing, like ride a horse.
 They use these prompts to practice asking...